microsoft/pxt-adafruit/docs/getting-started/show-animation.md

 ## Animations

-Previously we learnt about showing pre-made drawings on the @boardname@.

-Let's look at how we can show pre-made animations.

-#### ~hint
+### ~avatar

+Good job on the displaying the pre-made drawings.
+Let's make it even cooler by creating animations.

+### ~

-You can use the [show Animation](/reference/light/show-animation) block to show a pre-made animation.
+You can use the [show animation](/reference/light/show-animation) block to show a pre-made animation.

-This block will play a single frame of the animation, so it will need to be placed inside a **while** block to run continiously.

-#### ~

 ```block
 light.showAnimation(Animation.RainbowCycle)
 ```

-Let's show a Rainbow animation.

-1. Find the [show Animation](/reference/light/show-animation) block.
-Hint: Look inside the **Light** drawer.
+1. Find the **show animation** block.
-2. Drag the block so that it is inside a **while** block, and set it to show the **RainbowCycle** animation.
+2. Drag the block into the code area.
 3. Check your result in the simulator.

-Try out some of the other pre-made animations.
-They are super cool!
+Is it animated???

+**Oh noes!** Something wrong, the lights are not moving.
+That's because the ``show animation`` block only displays one frame of the animation.
+Just like in cartoons, you need to call ``show animation`` many times to create the animation effect.

-### ~button /getting-started/download
+### ~button /getting-started/loop

-NEXT: Download
+NEXT: Repeating your animation

 ### ~